AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 ## Finished!

 Now we are done with the preparation of the Windows 10 Template.
-Let's continue with the Server 2019 Template.
+Let's do this whole thing all over again but with Windows Server 2019.